helloflask/flask-ckeditor/README.md

 ## Image upload

-The image can be uploaded with image widget.
+The bulit-in CKEditor package include a [File Browser](ckeditor.com/addon/filebrowser) plugin.
+With this plugin, you can upload and insert image with image widget.
 When you set `CKEDITOR_FILE_UPLOADER` with proper value (URL or endpoint), you will see the upload tab appear in image widget.
 You need to use `ckeditor.uploader` to decorate the view function that handle the file upload.
 And, The upload view must return the uploaded image's url.
 For example: